Martin Lewis: Had a PPI payout? If so, you can reclaim the tax on it

 Therefore, she should only pay 20% tax on the £50 over her personal savings allowance (so £10 tax) and the rest is tax-free.
 As the PPI automatically had £170 tax taken off it, she is due £160 back.

 If you were a higher-rate taxpayer in the year you got your PPI payout, you should've been paying 40%.
-You may have done this through self-assessment; if not, let HMRC know.
+You may have done this through self-assessment; if not, let HM Revenue & Customs (HMRC) know.

-The tax you can reclaim on payouts before 6 April 2016
+Unfortunately you can't reclaim tax on payouts received before 6 April 2018

-You can only claim back four tax years, as well as the current one.
-So as the new tax year has just started, that means the furthest you can go back is the 2015/16 tax year.
+You can only reclaim PPI tax going back four tax years, as well as the current one.
+So as we're now in the 2022/23 tax year, that means the furthest you can claim back is the 2018/19 tax year.

 Yet HMRC makes these forms pretty complicated, as it includes a whole host of other things too.
 So it may be a struggle for those who normally just pay tax via PAYE (ie, the payroll).